jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 A list of these standards is available on the [Standards page][standards].

-To demonstrate mastery of these standards, students must first earn **Attempt Points (AP)** by participating in class.
+To earn the opportunity to demonstrate mastery of these standards to the instructor, students are expected to collect **Attempt Points (AP)** by participating in class.

 ## Team Formation

 **Teams** of 4-6 students will be formed based upon a survey of students' academic interests and abilities.
-Each student completing this survey will earn 15 Attempt Points.
+Each student completing this survey will earn Attempt Points.
 Members of each Team will collaborate on quizzes and activities throughout the semester.